 For example, if you have had a heart attack, stroke, or another cardiac event you will definitely need a cardiologist's care.
 But for many people, the decision of whether to find a heart doctor or let a general practitioner keep tabs on your heart health, is a bit murkier.

-What Are the Signs That You Need to Find a Heart Doctor?
+Signs You Need to Find a Heart Doctor

 - If you have a family history of heart attacks or sudden death before age 60 you should definitely see a cardiologist.
 You want to discuss your family history and request screenings for the following risk factors that tend to run in families: low HDL cholesterol, high Lp(a) cholesterol, serum ferritin, homocysteine, and fibrinogen.

 - If you have heart symptoms, such as chest pain, syncope (unexplained passing out) or shortness of breath with exertion, you need to find a cardiologist as soon as possible.

 - If you’re a man older than 40 or a woman older than 45 and are embarking on a new exercise program, I recommend visiting a cardiologist for a stress test to rule out any undetected heart issues.

 The next question I get is how to find a heart doctor that doesn't just write prescriptions, but practices natural medicine and really understands the power of nutritional supplements.

 How to Find a Heart Doctor That Practices Natural Medicine

 Aside from sound medical training and plenty of years of clinical experience, here are things that make a heart doctor a “top doc” in my book.